 Figure 9.
 Inner Race Stiffness—Dry vs. Lubricated Operating Envelope.

 Due to the greater total stiffness of the bearing, the shaft displacement of the lubricated model is lower both on average and peak to peak for the same applied force in comparison to the dry model (see Figure 10).
 Through the period of resonance, the large inner race forces result in the roller–race separation of the unloaded rollers within the dry model.
-This leads to greater shaft displacement as the inner race moves into this region of zero stiffness until roller–race contact is made and a reaction force is established.
+This leads to greater shaft displacement as the inner race moves into this region of zero stiffness until roller–race contact is made, and a reaction force is established.